 Flat fee of 55 euros from midnight to 5am

 Learn more about catching taxi’s in Athens here.

-You can pre-book a private taxi or limousine transfer to pick you up at the airport or a ferry port in Athens.
+You can pre-book a taxi, mini-van or limousine transfer to pick you up at the airport or a ferry port in Athens.
 Your driver will meet you at your arrival gate or dock.
 They guarantee a friendly, safe and reliable service to central and downtown Athens.

 Transfers from Ports while travelling in Greece

 If you are arriving into Athens by boat from another part of Greece or Europe, we recommend you pre-book your pick up from the port.
 Finding a taxi can prove difficult when several ships have arrived at once.

 Ferries in Greece

 The most popular way of getting from the mainland to the islands in Greece is by Ferry.
 They can get extremely busy during the summer months of July and August but are known for running to schedule.
 You can pre-book a taxi to take you to or pick you up from the port of Piraeus to meet your ferry.